Q&A on COVID-19 stimulus bills

 What type of assistance will independent contractors be eligible for?

-They are eligible for PPP loans.
+They are eligible for PPP loans and SBA disaster loans, as well as $1,000 grants under the SBA disaster loan program.
 They are also eligible for Unemployment Compensation under this law, as well as many of the tax benefits.

 What assistance is there for nonprofits?

-Nonprofits can also access the Employee Retention Tax Credit.
+Nonprofits can also access the Employee Retention Tax Credit, which is designed to make it easier for businesses that, despite challenges posed by COVID-19, choose to keep their employees on the payroll.
 Additionally, charitable organizations will benefit from an enhanced charitable giving incentive in 2020 and 2021: individual taxpayers who do not “itemize” their returns will be able to claim up to a $300 charitable deduction, and married couples can claim up to a $600 deduction.